terraform-provider-openstack/terraform-provider-openstack/website/docs/r/lb_monitor_v2.html.markdown

     the monitor.
 Only administrative users can specify a tenant UUID other than their own.
 Changing this creates a new monitor.

-* `type` - (Required) The type of probe, which is PING, TCP, HTTP, or HTTPS, that is sent by the load balancer to verify the member state.
+* `type` - (Required) The type of probe, which is PING, TCP, HTTP, HTTPS, TLS-HELLO or UDP-CONNECT (supported only in Octavia), that is sent by the load balancer to verify the member state.
 Changing this creates a new monitor.

 * `delay` - (Required) The time, in seconds, between sending probes to members.